DCIM-Portal/DCIM-Backend/README.md

  7. Start the app with `docker-compose up`.
 Optionally add the `-d` flag to run the app as a daemon.
  8. You can now access the app over HTTP at the server's IP address, port 3000.
 If you're running this on your local machine, go to http://localhost:3000 in your web browser.

+Note that Foreman must be deployed elsewhere, and the hard-coded credentials in `app/jobs/provision_job.rb` must be modified manually.

 ### Manual

 You will need to satisfy some dependencies to deploy this app manually: